27 Interesting Facts About South Sudan

 Migrating animals in Boma National Park (CC 2.0: WCS/P Elkan/UNESCO)

-15. One of these sites is the Boma-Badingilo Migratory Landscape which includes the Boma and Badingilo national parks.
-The Boma National Park is one of Africa’s largest reserves and home to one of the continent’s largest wildlife migrations with as many as two million animals simultaneously migrating in “mega-herds”.
+15. One of these sites is the Boma-Badingilo Migratory Landscape, which includes the Boma and Badingilo national parks.
+The Boma National Park is one of Africa’s largest reserves and home to one of the continent’s largest wildlife migrations, with as many as two million animals simultaneously migrating in “mega-herds”.

-17. The longest river in the world, The Nile, runs through South Sudan.
+18. The longest river in the world, The Nile, runs through South Sudan.
 The White Nile, one of the two main tributaries of the Nile, runs through South Sudan’s capital city.
 It joins the other major tributary, the Blue Nile, at Khartoum in Sudan.

-Juba and the White Nile (Shutterstock)
+South Sudan village near the White Nile riverbank (Shutterstock)

-18. The name Juba derives from Djouba, another name for the Bari people of South Sudan.
+19. The name Juba derives from Djouba, another name for the Bari people of South Sudan.

-19. There are over 60 different ethnic groups in South Sudan.
+20. There are over 60 different ethnic groups in South Sudan.

-20. South Sudan is home to the Sudd, Africa’s largest wetland and one of the largest tropical wetlands in the world.
+21. South Sudan is home to the Sudd, Africa’s largest wetland and one of the largest tropical wetlands in the world.

-21. South Sudan suffers from some of the world’s worst air pollution.
+22. South Sudan suffers from some of the world’s worst air pollution.
 As of 2020, it had the ninth-highest number of deaths caused by air pollution.

 An armed soldier in South Sudan